 It’s the pigments that really make my art so unique.
 Before I start a painting, first I gather the pigments.
 Most of my colors come from our many shades of sandstone.
 The deepest blacks come from charred bone, and I will also call on two of the local plants that give me light-fast pigments.
 Once the stones are gathered I crush and further process the dust, add a natural gum Arabic resin which is the binder that makes it into watercolor paints.
 There is nothing artificial in my paint.
 You can see all of my art and learn more about how I make the paint at PaleoPaints.com.

 The paper is 300# cold-pressed Arches watercolor paper.
 It’s very heavy and archival quality.
-The painting will ship flat.
-It is available framed or not framed (glazing is ordinary glass, frame is 14 x 11”.
+The painting is unframed and will ship flat.

 If you get it framed, it is important to make sure the painting does not touch the glass.
-TruVue acrylic is recommended.
+TruVue acrylic glazing or museum glass is recommended.
 If you’re doing the framing yourself, use spacers.
 If you bring it to a shop to have it framed, make sure they use spacers.
 This is very important for all watercolor works of original art.